Data Types

 Aleo uses the Schnorr signature scheme to sign messages with an Aleo private key.

-Signatures are a native type in Leo, and can be declared with the keyword signature
+Signatures are a native type in Leo, and can be declared with the keyword signature.

-Signatures can be verified in Leo using the signature::verify
+Signatures can be verified in Leo using the signature::verify or s.verify operators.

 program test.aleo {